OBuckland/hostile-aliens/README.md

 ### **Description**
 This game is loosely based on the Space Invaders arcade game.
 The game has been built using an OOP approach and unit tested using Jest.
 The player presses the fire button to randomly hit one of the ships.
 There are 3 types of ships: mothership, defence ship and attack ship.
 The game is won when either the mothership is destroyed or all ships reach zero points.

+I have enjoyed learning to use JavaScript classes in this project, it has enabled me to write much cleaner code and I have focused on writing pure functions.

 ---
 | **Table of contents** |